-Her testimony reflected a difficult life, barred with racism.
-Had never heard of parité and had little time for it during our meeting.
+Single and in her early forties with a little girl of six.
+Rosely was born in Guadeloupe and had little time for it during our meeting.
 She did not believe in any form of possible coalition between (white) Metropolitan French women and (black) French Caribbean women.
 In fact she confessed her suspicion of 'white women' (her words), although after the meeting she recognised the necessity to review her judgement of 'white women' as a group.